 Step 8.
 Creating a Safe Outdoor Area

-We ran wire fencing along the inside of the wooden fence to make it chicken and goat proof.
+We ran wire fencing along the inside of the wooden fence to make it chicken and goat-proof.

 We then ran more of the reclaimed 2x4s along the bottom to prevent predators from digging under, or chickens from escaping.
-We lock the animals up in the barn every night, but we wanted them to be able to go outside during the day if they choose to.
+We lock the animals up in the barn every night, but we want them to be able to go outside during the day if they choose to.

 I am sitting in my office as I write this, and I just now looked out my window and could see three chickens grazing beside two goats.

 I am so pleased we decided to renovate one of the ramshackle barns into a safe and comfortable area for some new farm friends.
 We have been on the farm for a year now, and the dogs and I have been enjoying all our space.

 My husband and I enjoy the quiet and lack of neighbors.
 There is something about adding some farm animals that really makes this place feel like a “true” farm.

 I hope you enjoyed this story + semi-tutorial and that you see some promise in your own sheds and outbuildings!
 So many farms hit the real estate market with a handful of ramshackle buildings.
 I usually see these get promptly torn down, but often, with a bit of work and love, they can become great places.